-Situated beside the Welland Canal in east St. Catharines, Victoria Lawn Cemetery was established in 1856 by the town of St. Catharines.
+Situated beside the Welland Canal in east St. Catharines, Victoria Lawn Cemetery was established in 1856 by the Town of St. Catharines.
 The Town hired renowned landscape gardener Robert Mundy to plan the cemetery and plant the flower beds and trees.
-Originally named The St. Catharines Cemetery, Victoria Lawn took its current name in houour of Queen Victoria of England at the turn of the century.
+Originally named The St. Catharines Cemetery, Victoria Lawn Cemetery took its current name in houour of Queen Victoria of England at the turn of the 20th century.

-By the 1920's the original cemetery was running out of space, and the farm across Queenston St. was purchased and became the New Cemetery.
-By the 1960´s the New Cemetery was again short of space, so additional land was purchased at the south end of the cemetery.
+By the 1920s the original cemetery was running out of space, and the farm across Queenston St. was purchased and became the New Cemetery.
+By the 1960s the New Cemetery was again short of space, so additional land was purchased at the south end of the cemetery.

-The Columbarium features five distinctive niches:
+The Columbarium features five distinctive buildings:

 Monday through Friday 8:30 a.m to 4:30 p.m.

 For more informationabout fees view the 2015 cemetery rates and fees for St. Catharines residents.

 Victoria Lawn Cemetery also offers inscription bronze products.